|

 "This console is

-almost 30 years !
+almost 40 years old !

-A true collector very rare in France.
+A true collector, very rare in France.

 was sold only six months in France."